highchair/artinruins-com/property-img/_To-DO.md

 ## Snippets to keep consistent

+_From the PPS/AIAri Providence Architecture Guide, 2003, by Wm.
+MacKenzie Woodward_

+_From the National Register nomination form for the Downtown Providence Historic District, prepared by William McKenzie Woodward, Principal Historic Preservation Planner, 1984_

+_From the National Register nomination form for the Downtown Providence Historic District, amendment & expansion, 2007_

 _From the RIHPHC’s survey of Providence Industrial Sites, July 1981_

 _From “Downtown Providence: Statewide Historical Preservation Report P-P-5,” prepared by the RIHPHC, May 1981_